Ever wondered why bad things happen to God’s people?

 Why Did God Allow Such Misfortune?

-But the question that bothers is, why would God allow so much calamity befall His beloved?
+And the question that bothers is, why allow it at all?
+Why would God allow so much calamity befall His beloved?
 What did God stand to gain from the entire drama?

-In his case, God wanted to show to the devil (and to us today, who read the story), that it is possible for a man’s devotion to Him to be so unwavering, that regardless of what happens, such would not lose his commitment to Him.
+God wanted to show to the devil (and to everyone else), that it is possible for a man’s devotion to Him to be so unwavering, that regardless of what happens, such would not lose his commitment to Him.

 In doing this, He left us a perpetual example – that we can also stand with God when our entire world is crumbling right before our eyes and we can’t seem to fathom what is happening behind the scene.

-An Open Exposure of the Devil’s Folly: The Satisfaction of God’s Pleasure
+#2.
+An Open Exposure of the Devil’s Folly and Limitations: The Satisfaction of God’s Pleasure

 The Devil had always thought that everyone who worshipped God would back out when everything turned sour.

 How untrue that is?
 If only he knew better, he would not have entered the arguement.

 God knew better and wanted to satisfy His pleasure by the revelation of His transcendence and wisdom.